|Other Handy Tips|

 A correctly installed ignitor will improve starting, fuel mileage, horsepower and spark plug life, and will pay for itself in point and condenser replacements many times over the life of the car, which we all know is infinite.

-The '65 and '66 doors and hinges will interchange with corresponding body styles of these years, and the hinges are all the same.
-Doors and hinges for 1967 are unique and do not interchange with other years.
-The '68 and '69 are again unique to these years and won't fit previous years.
+Door hinges for '65 and '66 are unique fo those years.
+Lower front door hinges for 1967 are unique and do not interchange with other years.
+The lower front hinges for '68 and '69 are again unique to these years and won't fit previous years.
+Upper front hinges are the same for '67 thru '69.
 Coupe doors can be made to fit convertibles and visa versa, however it means adding or removing some metal wedges, etc\. that were used on convertibles to keep the doors aligned.
-Source: The Classic Corvair by Bob Helt

 DISC VS. DRUM BRAKES